Frank (Scot) McCulloch, Chair

 Term expires: February 2027

 Applicable Commission Guidelines

-(Excerpted from Section 2-5 of the "Chevy Chase Village Public Ethics Ordinance" (PDF))
+(Excerpted from "Chevy Chase Village Public Ethics Ordinance" (PDF))

 Section 2-4.
 Ethics Commission

 (a) There is a Village Ethics Commission that consists of three (3) members, appointed by the Chair of the Village with the concurrence of the Village Board of Managers.

 (b) The Commission members shall serve three (3) year overlapping terms.